justinlietz93/Perfect_Prompts/rules/Formal-Logic-Set-Theory-and-Discrete-Mathematics.md

-# How to Prove It: A Structured Approach
+# Rules Distilled from Formal Logic, Set Theory, and Discrete Mathematics

+***This document consolidates and synthesizes technical rules, syntax requirements, and constraints from various segments of a larger mathematical treatise, forming a comprehensive guide for logical construction, proof methodology, and definitional precision.***

 **Generated on:** September 25, 2025 at 11:06 PM CDT

 ---

-# Rules Distilled from Formal Logic, Set Theory, and Discrete Mathematics

-This document consolidates and synthesizes technical rules, syntax requirements, and constraints from various segments of a larger mathematical treatise, forming a comprehensive guide for logical construction, proof methodology, and definitional precision.

 ## I. Syntax and Notation